madsmsc/c_playground/README.md

 NOTE It may be needed to run "(wsl) sudo systemctl start docker" after pc restart to start docker again

+#### Update docker usergroup to allow VSCode to use docker with increased priveliges

+Create the 'docker' group

+    sudo groupadd docker

+A message that the group already exists might appear.
+This does not matter.
+Proceed by adding your user to the docker group

+    sudo usermod -aG docker $USER

+Exit wsl and run

+    wsl --shutdown

+from a windows terminal.
+Reopen wsl and test to see if the user priveliges has been applied by running

+    docker run hello-world

+If this executes without errors, everything should be alright.

 ## Troubleshooting

 ### Container fails to launch